Finitary codings for gradient models and a new graphical representation for the six-vertex model: The six-vertex model

 Of particular interest will be the boundary condition $\tau$ in which all edges are open.
 We call this boundary condition the \emph{wired-wired} boundary condition (since we are wiring both primal and dual edges) and denote the corresponding measure by $\P^{\mathsf{SI},11}_{\Delta, \alpha,q}$.
 Similarly, the \emph{wired-free} (resp.\ \emph{free-wired}) boundary condition is the configuration $\tau$ in which all primal edges are open (resp.\ closed) and all dual edges are closed (resp.\ open), and the corresponding measure is denoted by $\P^{\mathsf{SI},10}_{\Delta,\alpha,q}$ (resp.\ $\P^{\mathsf{SI},01}_{\Delta,\alpha,q}$).

 Recall the definition of a diamond domain from \cref{sec:6v} (see \cref{fig:height}).
-Given a diamond domain $\Lambda \subset (\Z^2)^*$, we define $\Delta=\Delta(\Lambda)$ to be the union of the set of edges of $\L$ whose both endpoints belong to $\Lambda$, and their dual edges (note that these are precisely the edges of $\L^*$ having at least one endpoint in $\Lambda$).
+Given a diamond domain $\Lambda \subset (\Z^2)^*$, we define $\Delta=\Delta(\Lambda)$ to be the union of the set of edges of $\L$ having both endpoints in $\Lambda$, and their dual edges (note that these are precisely the edges of $\L^*$ having at least one endpoint in $\Lambda$).